FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 ![mcdev aw copy confirmation](/assets/develop/classtweaker/accesswidening/mcdev-aw-copy-confirmation.png)

+You can then paste the entry in your class tweaker file.

 ### Linkie {#linkie}

 [Linkie](https://linkie.shedaniel.dev) is a website to browse and translate between mappings.
 It also provides access widener entries for the class, method or field you're viewing.